-Chanukah starts on Saturday!
+Chanukah starts soon!
 We are looking forward to getting together with family for potato latkes, playing dreidel, and presents!

 And, of course, doughnuts!
 Like the potato pancakes, they are fried in oil, commemorating the oil that lasted for eight days in the Chanukah story.
 We usually get store-bought doughnut holes, but last year I made mango jelly doughnuts.
 The mango jelly is from the mangoes from my tree, and I canned it myself!
 (Here's the recipe for mango jam.)
 They were delicious!
 I will have to make this again this year!

 2 packets active dry yeast (1 tablespoon plus 1/2 teaspoon)

 3/4 cup milk

 2 teaspoons ground cinnamon

 1/2 cup mango jam

 4 cups vegetable oil